Skip navigation

 What to bring along:

-• a valid proof of identity for all people attending the appointment;
+• A valid proof of identification for all people attending the appointment.

 • Are you only providing accommodation for someone from abroad?
 Then you can attend on your own.
-Are you married, or have you entered into a registered partnership and are you attending an appointment for a sponsorship?
-Then bring your partner along too.
+Are you married, or have you entered a registered partnership and are you attending an appointment for a sponsorship?
+Then bring your partner along, too.

-• a completed form for proof of sponsorship and/or accommodation provided by the Immigration and Naturalisation Service.
-You can enter 1 person per form;
+• A completed form of proof of sponsorship and/or accommodation provided by the Immigration and Naturalisation Service.
+You can enter 1 person per form.

-• the completed form must not be signed.
-You will need to sign the form during your appointment when a civil servant is present.
+• The completed sign must not be signed.
+You will sign the form during your appointment when a civil servant is present.

 • Is the sponsor a different person than the accommodation provider?
-Then you’ll need to fill in 2 separate forms;
+Then you will need to fill in 2 separate forms.

 Illustratie Almere skyline